ammonkc/puppet-php/README.md

-phpfpm
+php

-This is the phpfpm module.
+This is the php module.

 License
 -------